 - Any patient with symptoms of a viral upper respiratory tract disease is referred to testing via family physicians, irrespective of their age, any concomitant diseases, and whether or not they have health insurance.
 This includes those patients who are not registered in the lists of any of the family physicians.

-- Any individuals who arrive in Estonia from COVID-19 risk country as their country of origin or as a transit country may have themselves tested for coronavirus at Tallinn Airport or at the Port of Tallinn, or at the border crossing point in Narva in order to be able to return to work sooner and reduce the required duration of the period in which they will be required to remain in self-isolation.
-Anyone who arrives into Estonia by road or through the Port of Paldiski can arrange a suitable time for testing by calling the public testing centre on the special telephone number: 678 0000 (Mon-Fri 09:00-17:00).
+- Those individuals who arrive into Estonia from a COVID-19 risk country as their country of origin or as a transit country may have themselves tested for coronavirus at Tallinn Airport, in the Port of Tallinn, or at the border crossing point in Narva in order to be able to return to work sooner and reduce the required duration of the period in which they will be required to remain in self-isolation.
+Anyone who arrives into Estonia by road or through the Port of Paldiski can book a testing time by contacting the public testing call centre on 678 0000 (Mon-Fri 9-17).
+Read more »

 - The work of testing patients before carrying out any special medical tests, procedures, surgeries, dental care procedures, etc, is organised if it is deemed to be necessary by the individual healthcare institution that is treating the patient.